de-things/delib-web/README.md

 # web-app
-IoT Frontend written in TS/JS for Web
+IoT Frontend written in TS/JS for Web Browsers